 What are the animist holidays?

 Animists who identify as neo-pagans celebrate solstice and equinox events.
 Animists who identify as religious celebrate the events of their traditions.

 What are some animist rituals or practices?

 Because animism is a global experience and dates to prehistory there is great diversity of practice.
 Some animists honour their ancestors.
 Neo-pagan animists celebrate solstice and equinox periods.
 Religious animists celebrate the practices of their tradition.
 Generally speaking, animism is a DIY affair: a genuine, personal connection and participation with the world.
-This can range from practising mindfulness, creating art, going on pilgrimages to engaging in magical acts.
-Anima Monday from time to time offers animism exercises designed to inspire reconnection with the world.
+Practice can include meditation, mindfulness, creating art, going on pilgrimages, engaging in magical acts and so much more.
+One is limited only by one’s imagination.
+One of the purposes of Anima Monday is to offer animism exercises designed to inspire new ways to connect with the world.